Alberto-Hache/the-crown/README.md

 Alberto Hernández Marcos

 I created this game in 1989, during my last year before graduating from the University.
 My passion for chess inspired this deliberately simplified version of the greatest game ever conceived.
-After slight retouches to the original rules and having enjoyed numerous games with both human and machine players, I think I got what I aimed for: an interesting, simpler variation with a very straightforward goal, respecting and keeping most chess concepts.
+After slight retouches to the original rules and having enjoyed numerous games with both human and machine players, I think I got what I aimed for: an interesting, simpler variation with a different but straightforward goal, yet retaining most chess concepts.

 ### License